kristapsdz/openrsync/README.md

 considerable security features.  openrsync does, however, use [oconfigure](https://github.com/kristapsdz/oconfigure) for compilation on non-OpenBSD systems.
 This is to encourage porting.

+It currently is portable across Linux (glibc and musl), FreeBSD, NetBSD, Mac OS X, and OmniOS.
+This is enforced by the GitHub CI mechanism, which tests on this systems.
+Architectures tested for include x86\_64, aarch64, and s390x.

 The actual work of porting is matching the security features provided by OpenBSD's [pledge(2)](https://man.openbsd.org/pledge.2) and